ad1xmohd/XcelSync/README.md

 It’s built for data engineers, analysts, and developers who need a reliable, scriptable import workflow.</p>
 </body>
 </html>

-**XcelSync** is a lightweight automation tool that synchronizes and imports Excel data into databases using a hybrid **Bash + Python pipeline**.
-It’s built for data engineers, analysts, and developers who need a reliable, scriptable import workflow.

 ---

 ## 🚀 Features